julbean/describealign/README.md

 ## Testing Installation

 The installation can be tested on a clip from the 1929 comedy short [Ask Dad](https://archive.org/details/ask_dad), with the first part of an [audio description](https://archive.org/details/MoviesForTheBlind01-askDad) provided by Valerie H. in her podcast [Movies For the Blind.](https://moviesfortheblind.com/) Download the trimmed versions from the test_media folder in this repository, change to the directory with the files and run:
 ```bash
 describealign ask_dad_trimmed.mp4 ask_dad_moviesfortheblind_ep_01_trimmed.mp3
 ```

+Note that users of the binary release will need to add ".exe" onto describealign in the above command.

 This produces two outputs, a new video file "videos_with_ad/ad_ask_dad_trimmed.mp4" and a plot in alignment_plots: